decentraland/documentation/content/creator/wearables-and-emotes/wearables/creating-wearables.md

 {{< hint warning >}}
 ⚠️ **Hint**

 - Remember, you can use any bone to influence any mesh’s vertices!
-For example, you could create a new foot mesh for a tall pair of boots, and skin weight the top of the boot to the “Leg Bones”.
-Or, you could create some long hair and use the “Shoulder” or “Spine” bones to influence the hair when the avatar moves around.
+For example, you could create a new foot mesh for a tall pair of boots, and skin weight the top of the boot to the "Leg Bones".
+Or, you could create some long hair and use the "Shoulder" or "Spine" bones to influence the hair when the avatar moves around.
 - It's always recommendable to keep a symmetry from both sides of the rig, left and right should have similar bone influences.
 - As a common advice, a vertex cannot be influenced by more than 4 bones or joints.
 {{< /hint >}}